Guided by our values

-In addition to a mission and vision, values are ideas that guide our behaviour, decisions, and thinking.
-They are an expression of our organization’s priorities and culture.
+In addition to a mission and vision, values are ideas that guide an organization’s behaviour, decisions, and thinking.
+They are an expression of an organization’s priorities and culture.
 Our values tell other people and organizations what they can expect from us.

 - Respect: We foster a culture of kindness, inclusiveness, and safety.
-We value everyone’s contributions, take time to understand perspectives, and treat one another with dignity.
+We value everyone’s contributions, take time to understand and incorporate diverse perspectives, and treat one another with dignity.

-- Trust: We are dedicated to the highest standard of ethical conduct and financial stewardship.
-We strengthen relationships by acting with integrity and honesty.
+- Trust: We build relationships by acting with integrity, honesty, and transparency.
+We are dedicated to the highest standard of ethical conduct and professional accountability.

 - Adaptability: We are open to new ideas.
 We respond and adapt as we discover and learn how to best address the needs of our community and achieve our mission.

 - Collaboration: We are stronger together.
-We leverage collective knowledge and resources to create meaningful impact.
+We embrace the diversity of collective knowledge and resources to create meaningful impact.

 Our values are prominently displayed on a wall in our office.
 This provides a visual reminder for staff and shows visitors our values.